ysimonson/knosh/README.md

 * `(stderr/read e:stderr limit:integer) -> bytes`: Reads up to `limit` bytes from `e`.
 If `limit` is 0, everything until an EOF is returned.
 * `(stderr/read-line e:stderr) -> string`: Reads up to the next newline from `e`, returning the decoded string.
 * `(stderr/fd e:stderr) -> integer`: Returns `e`'s underlying fd.

-Stdio values:
-* `stdio/inherit`: A value that specifies that a process should inherit the stdio from the shell.
-* `stdio/piped`: A value that specifies that a process should pipe the stdio.
-* `stdio/null`: A value that specifies that a process should suppress the stdio.

 ### Subinterps